Mary writes copy for a wide range of clients and their products. She has a master's degree in English literature and is a prolific blogger.

 Nouns are things.
 Concrete nouns are words for things, as in horse and shoes, and abstract nouns are words for feelings and qualities, as in happiness and friendship.

 Everyone knows that verbs are action words, for example running, cycling and skipping.
-However, not all verbs denote action, but describe mental functions.
-For example “John seems happy” and states of being “that is fair.”
+Like nouns, verbs can be subdivided into different categories and families.

 Adjectives are words that describe nouns.
 For example, “the good dog” and “the bad man”.
 Nouns preceded or followed by adjectives are noun phrases.
 Examples are "the hot sun" and "the man over there".